xxxmonsterxxx/SGR/README.md

 How to use?

-You could build this, but other option is to download release builded version as static or shared library.
+You could build this, but other option is to download release built version as static or shared library.
-In additional to this you need to download (or include as submodule of git project) and include to your project follows libraries:
+In additional to this you should to download (or include as submodule of git project) and include to your project follows libraries:
 GLM (https://github.com/g-truc/glm)
 STB (https://github.com/nothings/stb)
 Vulkan (https://www.lunarg.com/vulkan-sdk)